-The CPPC Passion for Procurement Award celebrates individuals who bring genuine enthusiasm to public procurement and inspire others to do the same.
+The CPPC Passion for Procurement Award celebrates individuals whose enthusiasm for public procurement inspires others and helps elevate the profession.
 This award focuses on passion, not titles or degrees and is presented annually at the CPPC Forum.

 Introduced in 2023, this award recognizes those who go beyond expertise and education to champion the procurement profession.
 Passion drives success—whether through client interactions, supplier relationships, community impact, or collaboration with colleagues.